jingle77/Data-Science-Portfolio/README.md

-# Machine Leanring Portfolio
+# Data Science Portfolio
-Portfolio of machine learning projects I have completed for academic purposes.
+Portfolio of data science projects I have completed through python.
+The purpose of this repository is primarily to showcase my skills as a data scientist, however, it can be used for academic purposes as well.

 ## Contents